 Take a free city walking tour: These walks offer visitors a great opportunity to learn about Arequipa’s history, traditions, legends and more.
-The tours leave at 10am and 3pm from the Tourist Information Centre at Plaza De Armas.
+The tours leave from the Tourist Information Centre at Plaza De Armas.
 The tour will take you to all major attractions within the city.

 Mirador De Yanahuara: I highly recommend this viewpoint, it offers amazing views of the city and surrounding Volcanos, as you can see in the picture I took below!
 It takes about 20 minutes to walk to this viewpoint from Plaza De Armas.